Greater Glasgow and Clyde Medicines

 Prescribing Notes:

-Timolol maleate preserved eye drops are considerd the first line topical beta-blocker for glaucoma (see preferred list)
+This preparation is preservative-free.
+Timolol maleate preserved eye drops (unbranded) are considered the first line topical beta-blocker for glaucoma.

 BNF Link